FeatureBaseDB/www/content/blog/pilosa-1-4-released.md

-This problem is compounded if there are many goroutines all vying for attention from the scheduler, and there's no way to tell the scheduler that this one tiny background task in a single one of those goroutines is actually somehwat latency sensitive, and "hey could you maybe run this one thing pretty regularly so that it doesn't look like this whole machine has fallen off the face of planet causing a total failure of the cluster until it re-establishes contact??"
+This problem is compounded if there are many goroutines all vying for attention from the scheduler, and there's no way to tell the scheduler that this one tiny background task in a single one of those goroutines is actually somewhat latency sensitive, and "hey could you maybe run this one thing pretty regularly so that it doesn't look like this whole machine has fallen off the face of the planet causing a total failure of the cluster until it re-establishes contact??"

 So... in addition to a variety of other improvements we've made to